FreddyVRetro/ISA-PicoMEM/README.md

 ### Memory emulation limitations :
 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
-- You can't add Conventionnal Memory from PSRAM Emulated RAM: DOS Boot Will crash.
-(To be corrected later)
+- You can't add Conventionnal Memory from PSRAM Emulated RAM: DOS Boot Will crash. ((Corrected in March 10 Rev)
 - The emulated Memory does not support DMA, Add support for it may be done in one or two months (April/May 2024)
   Anyway:
     - As the PicoMEM emulate the Floppy, we can disable temporarily the RAM emulation if the Disk access are not working.